 If Qatar is a powerhouse in the organization of mega-sport events, the same cannot be said about the performance of its athletes in international competitions.
 In the World Ranking of Countries in Elite Sport (WRCES) index, which measures the performance of countries in the sports recognized by the Global Association of International Sports Federations (GAISF), Qatar made the top 80 only twice since the first edition of this index, finishing 67th in 2015 and 80th in 2019.

 Qatar’s performance is far behind less populated and wealthy countries such as Slovenia, Latvia, and Estonia, which all made the top 60 for six consecutive years.
 Those three European states did so without naturalizing any athletes, a strategy that Qatar has heavily used to achieve success in international competitions.
 The main reason why these countries outperform Qatar resides in their participation and involvement in a wider range of sports.
-Indeed, from 2014 to 2019, the percentage of sports in which Qatar was able to be ranked ranged from 22% to 46%.
-On the other hand, Slovenia varied between 58% to 69%, Latvia between 58% and 71%, and Estonia between 48% and 63%.
-The average of sports in which Qatar was able to be ranked over these six years is 34%, much lower than Slovenia’s 64%, Latvia’s 63%, and Estonia’s 58%.
+Indeed, from 2014 to 2019, the percentage of sports in which Qatar was able to be ranked ranged from 22 percent to 46 percent.
+On the other hand, Slovenia varied between 58 percent to 69 percent, Latvia between 58 percent and 71 percent, and Estonia between 48 percent and 63 precent.
+The average number of sports in which Qatar was able to be ranked over these six years is 34 percent, much lower than Slovenia’s 64 percent, Latvia’s 63 percent, and Estonia’s 58 percent.

 The large funds that Qatar is investing in the organization of mega-sport events and naturalization of athletes are not reflected in the strong performance of its national teams in international competitions.
 The latter can only be achieved if the Qatari government undertakes a policy aimed at increasing sport participation for both genders.